Cyber sanctions

-Cyber-related sanction examples

-Case 1

-The first cyber-related sanctions in the history was used the European Union in 2017 against six identified individuals who involved in malicious cyber actions against some EU institutions and especially against the Organization for the Prohibition of Chemical Weapons, which is an international organization founded in 1997.
-The EU's response included targeted sanctions, such as asset freezes and travel ban for these six individuals.

-Case 2

-After detecting malign cyber activities, aiming to manipulate the U.S. industrial systems by using the Triton malware, of some Russian individuals and the relationship between these individuals and the Russian government, the United States Secretary of State released a press statement in October, 2020, that mentioned economic sanctions were imposed economic sanctions under the Section 224 of the Countering America's Adversaries Through Sanctions Act.

-Cyber sanctions by Countries

-United States

-The developments on legalizing the cyber sanctions in the United States are promising that we might see enactment of more bills focusing on cyber issues at the international level.
-As of now, there are two executive orders (Executive Order 13694 and Executive Order 13757) that explains how malicious cyber activities will be replied with the use of economic sanctions and other measures.
-The authority of the Treasury's Office of Foreign Assets Control (OFAC) is responsible for the initiation and outcomes of the economic sanctions related to cyber-related activities.

 European Union

+The first cyber-related sanctions were used by the European Union in 2017 against six individuals who were involved in malicious cyber actions against some EU institutions and especially against the Organisation for the Prohibition of Chemical Weapons.
+The EU's response included targeted sanctions, such as asset freezes and travel bans for these six individuals.

 The European Union Council has adopted several conclusions on the implementations of collective cyber security in the region.
-These conclusions also included detailed strategies envisioning the contingency plans and coordinating the responses against malicious cyber activities targeting the EU member countries.
-The EU Council's conclusions stress the inevitable cyber chaos that can diffuse all over the world if a collective action is not achieved in this regard.
-Moreover, the creation of a network of security operation centers in the EU served the goal of envisioning the possible signals of the cyber attacks against the EU.
-Currently, the EU Council is working on enhancing collective cyber response focusing on sanctioning the target by creating a new entity, which is called “cyber intelligence working group.”
-Although there are steps taken in using economic sanctions for cyber-related attacks against the EU, these measures are not completed yet, and the member countries have different opinions on the response strategies.
-The development of the events show that we will see a consensus on strategies for using economic sanctions in the near future.
+These conclusions included detailed strategies envisioning contingency plans and coordinating responses against malicious cyber activities targeting EU member countries.
+The EU Council's conclusions stress the inevitable cyber chaos that can diffuse all over the world if collective action is not achieved in this regard.
+Moreover, the creation of a network of security operation centers in the EU served the goal of envisioning the possible signals of cyber attacks against the EU.

+Currently, the EU Council is working on enhancing its collective cyber response by focusing on sanctioning the target by creating a new entity called a "cyber intelligence working group."
+Although steps have been taken in using economic sanctions for cyber-related attacks against the EU, these measures are not completed yet, and member countries have different opinions on response strategies.